Sinar/popit_Gsheet_sync/oAuth/readme.md

 SETUP GOOGLE SHEETS AUTHENTICATION CREDENTIALS
 ==============================================
+To use the sync script, the user must setup the Google Sheets API.

-1. Follow the guide here (https://developers.google.com/sheets/api/quickstart/python) to enable Google Sheets API (step 1)
+1. Follow Step 1 of this [guide](https://developers.google.com/sheets/api/quickstart/python) to enable the Google Sheets API.
-2. Move client_secret.json into this directory
+2. Move the _client_secret.json_ file  into the oAuth directory in the Popit-Gsheet project directory.
 3. Follow step 2 of the guide and install the Google client library
-4. Move sheets.googleapis.com-python-quickstart.json to this directory
+4. Move _sheets.googleapis.com-python-quickstart.json_ to the oAuth directory.